 Can this model adapt to a discrete shift in peak resource location and timing?
 What is the relative role of memory and sociality?

 Can this model “acquire” a migratory behavior from a non-migratory initial condition?

 Can this model adapt when the resource peak shifts in space and time?
-What is the role of the reference memory.
+What is the role of the reference memory in this adaptation?

 Results